How We Save Land

 A Collaborative Approach

-There is no competition in conservation.
 Our plan for land protection includes input from other conservation organizations.
 Scientific data — hydrological studies, biological inventories — has been shared between Door County's conservation groups to plan protection strategies together.

 We collaborate with The Ridges Sanctuary, Crossroads at Big Creek, Wisconsin DNR, U.S. Fish & Wildlife Service, and The Nature Conservancy.
 Each organization has certain strengths and areas of focus, with some overlap.
 To know which projects are best managed by the Land Trust, we start with our conservation priorities.